 Learn all you can about your genre and target age group (and yes, they are different things).
 Go to the library and check out every book on publishing, even ones that don’t relate directly to what you’re working on (the more you can learn about the industry, the better).
 Get to know the ballpark word counts, and make sure yours fits.
 Don’t blow your chance with a dream agent by turning them off with word count.

-(You’ll notice that in Chuck’s post, he says 50k is healthy for a MG book,—but you still shouldn’t query for reasons 2 and 3 below)
+(You’ll notice that in Chuck’s post, he says 50k is healthy for a MG book,—but you still shouldn’t query for reasons 2 and 3 below) - It’s a mess.

 A lot of writers I see participating in NaNo know this already, but it’s worth discussing.